by

 Enhancing the Gambling Experience

-Operators in Brazil need to look into improving the real-money iGaming experience in terms of platform transparency and content localization, as well as by ensuring better overall user awareness.
+Operators in Brazil need to look into improving the real-money gambling experience in terms of platform transparency and content localization, as well as by ensuring better overall user awareness.

 Across the studies cited above we see the desire of players for faster payouts (53%) and updated game statistics (43%).
 Nearly half (44%) ask for more live games while those betting on sports believe that offering some technical analysis and post-event commentary would improve their experience (35%).